kojiy7214/jsclass-serializer/README.md

 Class serializer consumes global with namespace "__serializable_classes__".
 Within this name space, every constructor of Serializable subclasses are stored.
-This is because of its module-scoped nature of node, by default class-serializer can not recogize target class definition.
-Please note that this results in extra node instance memory space consuming.<br>
+This is because of its module-scoped nature of node, by default class-serializer can not recognize target class definition.
+Please note that this results in extra node instance memory space consuming.
 Serializable subclasses are forced to have(auto defined) property "classname".
 It is necessary for class-serializer to recognize application defined classes.
-Be aware classname is an enumarable property, which means developer may have to handle classname property while iterating other user defined properties.
+Be aware classname is an enumerable property, which means developer may have to handle classname property while iterating other user defined properties.